Now that you're going home, be sure to follow the surgeon's instructions on how to care for yourself at home.

 You may go home with drains in your chest to remove extra fluid.
 Your surgeon will decide when to remove these drains, usually in a week or two.

-You may need time to adjust to losing your breast.
+You are likely to need time to adjust to losing your breast.
 Talking to other women who have had mastectomies can help you deal with these feelings.
 Ask your health care provider about local support groups.
 Counseling can help as well.

 You can do whatever activity you want as long as it does not cause pain or discomfort.
 You should be able to resume your usual activities in a few weeks.

 It is OK to use your arm on the side of your surgery.